Samsung/tizen-docs/docs/application/native/index.md

 The installer applies smack according to the privileges that are specified in the `tizen-manifest.xml` file.

 An application can only access the resources that are allowed by the privileges.
-The privileges are used in Tizen Store to show the permissions and receive user consent.
+The privileges are used in the official site for Tizen applications to show the permissions and receive user consent.

 <a name="commands"></a>
 ## Package Commands